migueldeicaza/SwiftGodot/README.md

 * [SwiftGodot API Documentation](https://migueldeicaza.github.io/SwiftGodotDocs/documentation/swiftgodot/)
 * [Differences to GDScript](https://migueldeicaza.github.io/SwiftGodotDocs/documentation/swiftgodot/differences)

+Of interest to the community:
+* Running Godot in VisionPro using [GodotVision](https://github.com/kevinw/GodotVision)
+* Example Godot on Vision [GodotVisionExample](https://github.com/kevinw/GodotVisionExample)

 Driving Godot from Swift has the advantage that on MacOS you can debug your code from Xcode as well as the Godot code.